thanhhau097/bmga/README.md

     - [ ] Improve line detection opencv
     - [ ] Hanle multiple words in one label box using DB model
 - [ ] Post process for line data generation, only keep points that are corresponding to the x labels
+- [ ] Convert horizontal bar data to vertical bar data to train vertical bar only

 ### Approach